Follow TV Tropes

 • In JoJo's Bizarre Adventure: JoJolion, Rai Mamezuku references "A Pocket Full of Rye" written by Agatha Christie when utilizing yew seeds against an opponent after discussing how poisonous they are.

 • The "Wagatha Christie" libel case of 2022 is named after her.
-This will take some unpacking for readers unfamiliar with British popular culture.
-During the 2008 FIFA World Cup, the England team were accompanied by their Wives And Girlfriends — the WAGs, or Wags.
+This will take some unpacking for readers unfamiliar with British popular culture (or even those who are familiar with it and have been trying to forget about this particular episode ever since it happened).
+From the mid-2000s onwards, the England football team were accompanied to international by their Wives And Girlfriends — the WAGs, or Wags, for short.
+In whom the celebrity-obsessed tabloid press were often more interested than they were in what was occurring on the pitch.
 Later, we got the singular form "Wag" for a sportsman's other half.
 In the late 2010s, Wag A (Colleen Rooney) suspected that Wag B (Rebekah Vardy) was the source of unflattering stories about Ms Rooney that had appeared in the tabloid press, and publicly accused her after doing some amateur detective work.
 Wags + detection?
 Wagatha Christie!
-Ms Vardy sued for libel, and the case came to trial in May 2022.
+Ms. Vardy sued for libel, and the case came to trial in May 2022.

 Top